Are there equivalent mobile applications for YourStop ?

 Whenever the exclamation mark appears at the top of the departures page, there is also a Show Notices button below the departure listings.

 Clicking on either of these will display the notices.
-The colour of the circle around the exclamation mark varies from yellow to red.
+The color of the circle around the exclamation mark varies from yellow to red.
 The more

-recent the latest relevant message for the stop is, the more red the colour is.
+recent the latest relevant message for the stop is, the more red the color is.
+The color is not an indication of the severity of the message.

 What is the Time at Location on the trip information page ?